 - Provide program implementation tools and training

-- Provide guidance to departments, supervisors, and PI regarding this or any other environmental, health, or safety policy and/or procedure
+- Provide guidance to departments, supervisors, and PI regarding this or any other environmental, health, or safety program and/or procedure

-- Review federal, state and local laws and regulations pertaining to laboratory safety and for recommending appropriate policy and procedural changes
+- Review federal, state and local laws and regulations pertaining to laboratory safety and for recommending appropriate program and procedural changes

 - Establish and monitor safety practices, training programs, and review mechanisms that support safe laboratory practices